 - Line a 10 x 15 rimmed baking sheet with parchment.
 Preheat oven to 400 degrees.

 - Beat egg whites on medium speed until soft peaks form.
-Increase the speed to medium-high and slowly add the sugar until it's dissolved, about 2-3 minutes.
+Increase the speed to medium-high and slowly add the sugar until it's dissolved about 2-3 minutes.
+Then mix in vanilla.